7 plus (7+) Exam – James Allen’s Preparatory School (JAPS) – What you need to know

 Address 144 East Dulwich Grove, London, SE22 8TE

 Email (admissions) firstname.lastname@example.org

-Admissions Process for James Allen’s Preparatory School (JAPS) Seven Plus
+James Allen’s Preparatory School 7 Plus (7+) Admissions

-The seven plus open morning for JAPS is taking place in October.
+Open Days/Visits: The 7 Plus open morning for JAPS is taking place in October.

 If you are unable to make the open morning, the school also invites prospective parents to attend a weekday tour.
 Small group tours take place on Wednesday mornings and must be pre-booked.
 To reserve your place, please contact the Admissions Team.